nikramakrishnan/freetype-site/docs/ft2-module_management.md

 <h4>note</h4>

-If &lsquo;module_name&rsquo; isn't a valid module name, or &lsquo;property_name&rsquo; doesn't specify a valid property, or if &lsquo;value&rsquo; doesn't represent a valid value for the given property, an error is returned.
+If `module_name` isn't a valid module name, or `property_name` doesn't specify a valid property, or if &lsquo;value&rsquo; doesn't represent a valid value for the given property, an error is returned.

 The following example sets property &lsquo;bar&rsquo; (a simple integer) in module &lsquo;foo&rsquo; to value&nbsp;1.
 ```